Russian landmine kills Ukrainian bomb-disposal team

 Thousands of mines

-The United States State Department estimated in early December that some 160,000 square kilometres of Ukrainian land needed to be checked for explosives hazards – an area almost half the size of Germany’s land area.
+The US State Department estimated in early December that some 160,000 square kilometres of Ukrainian land needed to be checked for explosives hazards – an area almost half the size of Germany’s land area.

 “We expect this to be one of the largest landmine and unexploded ordinance challenges since World War II,” the department said in a briefing posted on its website.